abdorah/stage2021/README.md

 - geometry: I used this package to define the margins of pages.
 - fancyhdr: It allowed me to make fancy style for my headers and footers.
 - hyperref: I used this package to create links and also to style my table of contents.
+- subfile: I used this package to divide the report into multipl subfiles.

 Along side the previous packages I renewed the command of `\headrulewidth` and `\footrulewidth`, to set them to 1pt.
 As well as I included **ENSIAS, number of page, and Année universitaire: 2020/2021** in my footer.